AAbr8336/IRobot/README.md

 ## Goals
 - Build a modular reasoning engine
-- Explore state‑based reasoning interactions
+- Explore state based reasoning interactions
 - Document evaluation and modeling approaches

 ## Extended Description
 IRobot is an exploratory workspace focused on building structured reasoning systems and documenting the workflows behind them.
-The project emphasizes clarity, modular design, and repeatable processes—mirroring real-world enablement and automation practices.
+The project emphasizes clarity, modular design, and repeatable processes mirroring real world enablement and automation practices.

 This repository serves as a sandbox for:
 - designing lightweight evaluation methods